- As low as $470/Night

 - Cottage

-Stylish beach theme abounds in this roomy 4 bedroom 3 bath single dwelling unit.
+Stylish beach theme abounds in this cavernous 4 bedroom 3 bath single dwelling unit.
 One bedroom is a king, two bedrooms are queens and the fourth bedroom has two twin beds.
-This freshly modernized bungalow features a huge gathering room with 47' cable TV/VCR that is ideal for enormous families.
+This newly modernized bungalow features a huge gathering room with 47' cable TV/VCR that is ideal for sizable families.
 Every bedroom has a TV and one bedroom has a VCR as well.
 Great when you are traveling with kids!

 Two porch swings under the bungalow are the ideal place to sit and chat with friends and family while you grille out and the kids play in the sandbox.
 Ideal for those unfortunate rainy days.
 The utility room has a cart that's just right for hauling everything to the beach - a short 130 yards.
 Two pools are located throughout the property as well as a swing-set area.
 Everything you need for a ideal family vacation or a great golf hideaway!